CHIPPED OR BROKEN TEETH

 Cavities and tooth decay are among the world’s most common health problems.
 They’re especially common in children, teenagers and older adults.
 But anyone who has teeth can get cavities, including infants.

-Cavities are caused by a combination of factors including bacteria in your mouth, frequent snacking, sipping sugary drinks, and poor oral hygiene practices.
-If left untreated, they get larger and affect deeper layers of your teeth.
+If cavities aren’t treated, they get larger and affect deeper layers of your teeth.
 They can lead to severe toothache, infection and tooth loss.
-Regular dental visits and good oral hygiene practices are your best protection against cavities and tooth decay.
+Regular dental visits and good brushing and flossing habits are your best protection against cavities and tooth decay.